tale/kubectl-action/README.md

 Keep in mind that the action expects a base64 encoded string of your Kubernetes configuration.
 The simplest way to do that is to run `cat $HOME/.kube/config | base64` and save that output as an action secret.

 It's also possible to specify the version of the [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI to use.
-The current default release used by this action is `v1.26.0`.
+The current default release used by this action is the latest version.

 ```yaml
 - uses: tale/kubectl-action@v1
   with: